About This Training:

 Participants must purchase the book – Understanding Sensory Processing Challenges: A Workbook for Children and Teens by Robert Jason Grant.
 Book is sold separately and is not provided through this course.
+The book can be purchased on Amazon and other online retailers.

 This training explores using play therapy approaches and interventions to address sensory processing challenges.
 An overview of sensory processing challenges will be covered along with descriptors of the eight sensory processing areas.
 The benefits of non-directive and structured play therapy will be covered as well as the foundations for using play therapy with sensory issues.
 The concept of a sensory play diet will be defined and explored.
 Several play therapy inventions designed to help with sensory issues will be explained and presented through book examples and session video clips.
 Current research will be presented, and participants will have the opportunity to understand how to create a sensory friendly play room.
 This training requires participants to purchase and read the book Understanding Sensory Processing Challenges: A Workbook for Children and Teens by Robert Jason Grant.